Shopify/cli/packages/cli/README.md

   Creates a new "theme section" (https://shopify.dev/docs/themes/architecture/sections) in your local theme directory.

-  The section is created in the `sections` directory with the basic structure needed, including schema, settings, and blocks.
+  The section is created in the `sections` directory with the basic structure needed, including schema and settings.

-  You can specify the type of section to generate using the `--type` flag.
-The section will be created with appropriate default settings and blocks based on the type.
 ```

 ## `shopify theme generate template`